PeterResutik/bme307/docs/workflow.md

     Select two fastq files, one corresponding to forward reads (R1) and one corresponding to reverse reads (R2).
 Next, explore the files using the command line (**tip:** use the commands you learnt previously).

 ???+ question "Question(s):"
-    1. Print the first 10 lines
-    2. Is the file format as expected?
+    1. Is the file format as expected?
-    3. How many reads (entries) are there in each of these two files?
+    2. How many reads (entries) are there in each of these two files?

 ### 2. Quality check using FastQC
 We now examine the quality of the bases.
 This will help us determine if there are parts of the reads that need to be trimmed/truncated.